LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 Part B: Collect Your Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-| Begin working with your assigned region.

-| Use the table above to help with managing and organizing your data.

-| Use data from the states.csv table unless otherwise noted.
+Begin working with your assigned region.
+Remember to use the table above to help with managing and organizing your data and use data from the ``states.csv`` table unless otherwise noted.

-**Create collections to hold your data:**
+Create collections to hold your data:

 #.
 Set Your Data.